RutuSK/CODSOFT/README.md

 The survival rate by gender was calculated and displayed using df.groupby('Sex')[['Survived']].mean().
 The 'Sex' column was converted from categorical to numerical values using LabelEncoder from sklearn.preprocessing.
 After encoding the 'Sex' column, non-required columns like 'Age' were dropped from the DataFrame.
-Model Training
+<br>Model Training :
 The feature matrix X and target vector Y were created using relevant columns from the DataFrame.
 The dataset was split into training and testing sets using train_test_split from sklearn.model_selection.
 A logistic regression model was initialized and trained on the training data using LogisticRegression from sklearn.linear_model.
-Model Prediction
+<br>Model Prediction:
 The model was used to predict the survival status of passengers in the test set.
 The predicted results were printed using log.predict(X_test).
 The actual target values in the test set were printed using Y_test.
 A sample prediction was made using log.predict([[2, 1]]) with Pclass=2 and Sex=Male (1).

-TASK2 : Movie Rating Prediction
+<br>TASK2 : Movie Rating Prediction
-Project Overview
+<br>Project Overview :
 The goal of this project is to build a model that predicts the rating of a movie based on various features such as genre, director, and actors.
 This involves analyzing historical movie data and developing a regression model to estimate the rating given to a movie by users or critics.

-Objectives
+<br>Objectives:
-Data Analysis: Investigate the dataset to understand its structure, identify patterns, and uncover insights related to movie ratings.
+<br>Data Analysis: Investigate the dataset to understand its structure, identify patterns, and uncover insights related to movie ratings.
-Preprocessing: Clean and prepare the data for modeling.
+<br>Preprocessing: Clean and prepare the data for modeling.
 This involves handling missing values, converting data types, and formatting features.
-Feature Engineering: Transform raw data into meaningful features that can improve model performance.
+<br>Feature Engineering: Transform raw data into meaningful features that can improve model performance.
-Model Building: Use regression techniques to build a predictive model for movie ratings.
+<br>Model Building: Use regression techniques to build a predictive model for movie ratings.
-Evaluation: Assess the performance of the model using metrics such as mean squared error, mean absolute error, and R-squared score.
+<br>Evaluation: Assess the performance of the model using metrics such as mean squared error, mean absolute error, and R-squared score.
-Dataset
+<br>Dataset :
 The dataset includes the following features:

 Name: Title of the movie.